JUaHELE/bdr/README.md

 You should now only communicate with the underlying device through the the mapper path, not the original `$underlying_device_path`

 The buffer is a shared structure between the kernel and userspace daemon, where the kernel places write information.
 One write structure is 4104 bytes long.
-It's up to you how large will you setup the buffer, but it's advised to set it to at least 1% of the capacity of the disk to prevent complete scans as much as possible.
+The size of the buffer depends on load of the dis k and the speed of the internet connection.

 ```bash
 sudo ./setup.sh